efrisch/pyrsia/docs/rfc/0001-technology-pillars.md

 - _Explaining how Pyrsia users should *think* about the feature, and how it should impact the way they use Pyrsia.
 It should explain the impact as concretely as possible._

 <!-- Needs work -->
-Package provides should look at Pyrsia as a repository capable of building and hosting their project.
-Package Consumers should see this as an alternative to the central repositories seamlessly plugging into their existing tools and workflows.
+Package "Providers" should look at Pyrsia as a repository capable of building and hosting their project.
+Package "Consumers" should see this as an alternative to the central repositories seamlessly plugging into their existing tools and workflows providing confidence in the integrity of what they are downloading and leveraging.

 ```mermaid
 graph TD